taniafatmawati/taniafatmawati/README.md

 ### [🚀 Cyber Attack Simulation for Penetration Testing (Kali Linux)](https://github.com/taniafatmawati/cyber-attack-simulation-penetration-testing)
 **Aug 2024 - Oct 2024**
 Educational Kali-based simulations for learning penetration testing: ping sweep, TCP port scans, SSH brute-force simulation, and controlled DoS simulations (lab only).
+This project is intended strictly for controlled lab environments and learning purposes, focusing on understanding common attack patterns and their impact on system security.
+It supports defensive awareness, detection, and documentation rather than offensive deployment.

 **Notes & safety**
 - Lab-only, requires explicit permission to run against any non-owned systems.